bibekanandadatta/JHU-Dissertation-Template/README.md

 ### Prefaces and TOC, LOT, LOF, etc.

 - Except for the Abstract, other contents in the front matter can be arbitrarily spaced.
-For now, the Acknowledgment and Dedication pages are also double-spaced.
-However, a local `spacing` environment can be used for specialized preface pages to include a dedication page or quote, etc.
+In this template, the Acknowledgment and Dedication pages are also double-spaced.
+However, a local `spacing` environment can be used for specialized preface pages to include a dedication page or quote, etc. See the epigraph page for the example.

-- The purpose of the TOC is to give a quick overview, thus only **two** levels of paragraph-style headers are shown there.
-Too long TOC defeats the purpose of having a TOC, but it may be useful to increase this during drafting for navigation purposes.
-But keep it short and simple for the final version.
+- The purpose of the TOC is to give a quick overview of the document, so only **two** levels of paragraph-style headers are shown there.
+A longer TOC with too many sub-levels defeats the purpose of having a TOC, but it may be useful to increase this during drafting for navigation purposes.
+But keeping it short for the final version is perhaps a good idea.

 - All of the contents in TOC, LOT, and LOF are hyperlinked using the `linktoc=all` option in the `\hypersetup{}`.
 You can change this option to remove hyperlinks in TOC or just hyperlink the pages, etc. You can also change the color of the hyperlink for TOC (currently it is black) while any other hyperlink throughout the document has a blue color.
   - You can define a new color for this using the `xcolor` package (see below) and change the option in `\hypersetup{}`.